theodore-s-beers/ajam-session/content/venues/index.md

 These reading sessions will be held on the lower level of the Holzlaube, in room -1.1062.
 Please note that printing and photocopying can be done on-site.
-Those who wish to participate need only to submit documents to [Theodore Beers](https://www.theobeers.com/links) by email or other appropriate means.
+Those who wish to contribute need only send documents to [Theodore Beers](https://www.theobeers.com/links) by email or other means.

 ## StaBi visit / manuscript viewing

 On Wednesday, Oct.
-26---the day before the workshop formally begins---those who are already in town will have the opportunity to visit the [Staatsbibliothek zu Berlin](https://staatsbibliothek-berlin.de/) and to view a handful of Persian and Arabic manuscripts from their excellent collection up close.
+26---the day before the workshop formally begins---those who are already in town will have the opportunity to visit the [Staatsbibliothek zu Berlin](https://staatsbibliothek-berlin.de/) and to view up close a handful of Persian and Arabic manuscripts from their excellent collection.
 The exact time has not been finalized, but it will be in either the late morning or the early afternoon of that day.
 This visit has been arranged thanks to Dr. Yoones Dehghani Farsani.

 Please note that the StaBi has two main branches.
 The relevant one for our purposes is at